yakimka/picodi/README.md

 If you are trying to resolve async dependencies in sync functions, you will receive a coroutine object.
 For regular dependencies, this is intended behavior, so only use async dependencies in async functions.
-However, if your dependency uses a scope inherited from `GlobalScope`, you can use `init_dependencies` on app startup to resolve dependencies, and then Picodi will use cached values, even in sync functions.
+However, if your dependency uses a scope inherited from `ManualScope`, you can use `init_dependencies` on app startup to resolve dependencies, and then Picodi will use cached values, even in sync functions.